jstoxrocky/state_channel_example/README.md

 (For simplicities sake I have left out the time-limit bit from Matthew’s tutorial as I was mostly interested in the message signing)

 Here is Matthew’s state-channel contract recreated in Python.
-For a real decentralized application, this should live on-chain but I was too lazy to deploy one and interact with it so I just made it in Python for testing instead.
+Again there is no real purpose to building a state channel in Python as the value of it comes from its decentralization and transparency when deployed to the blockchain.
+This was built for testing, debugging, and learning purposes.

 ```python
 from ethereum.utils import privtoaddr, ecrecover_to_pub, ecsign